 Name:

 Address:

 or Name of Organisation represented:

 Contact Telephone:

 Date of Council Meeting:

-PRIVACY - Declaration I am willing to opt for my personal information to appear in the Council minutes.
-Please tick appropriate box.
-Name: Yes No Address: Yes No
+tion to appear in the Council minutes.
+Please tick

+appropriate box.
+Name: □ Yes □ QUESTION(s) □ No Address: □ Yes □ No

-QUESTION(s) Please be as brief and as concise as possible and PRINT using BLOCK LETTERS
+Please be as brief and as concise as poss ible and PRINT using BLOCK LETTERS

-^{} Note: Council is committed to the privacy principles as prescribed by the Information Privacy Act.
+Note: Council is committed to the privacy principles as prescribed by the Information Privacy Act.
 It is your option as to whether your name and/or address (street name only) appears within the Council minutes.